 You have just received news about the primary school that your child will be enrolling into next year and a palpable sense of excitement is in the air as you count down the days to their first day of primary school.

 Without any tests or topical reviews at the preschool level, it may be difficult for you to determine areas that your child may need help with before entering primary school.
-We would like to give you the opportunity to better understand his or her academic progress by inviting you and your child for a 1-to-1 consultation session with our team of specialists.

 What can you and your child expect in their Primary 1 journey?